 D. The Corporate Good Governance Qualitative Assessment criteria as outlined in the SFDR, is considered through the lenses outlined above.
 For corporates, the good governance principle introduced by SFDR will be met through a combination of the UNGC (as part of the Investment Manager's ESG Baseline Exclusions Policy noted above) and a qualitative assessment as part of the investment analyst research process.
-For sovereigns, good governance will be covered through the ESG assessment and minimum Sovereign monitor scores.
 Good governance indicators form a substantial component of the Investment Manager's ESG scoring tools and ESG research.